runtime.log¶

 To the greatest extent possible, this module favors native structlog

-functionality over integration with the standard logging
+functionality over integration with the standard logging module for performance

-reasons. structlog
+reasons. structlog also

-provides an async interface that logging
+provides an async interface that logging does not.

 Note

-also has a notion of bound and unbound loggers.
+structlog also has a notion of bound and unbound loggers.
 An unbound

 logger is a proxy that borrows its configuration from the global configuration set

-.
+by runtime.log.configure().
 Once a logger is bound by calling

-, the global configuration is copied into the
+structlog.BoundLogggerBase.bind(), the global configuration is copied into the

 logger’s local state and frozen.
 Further changes in the global configuration no